 3. The politics of fiction – Elif Shafak (20 mins)

-In this powerful talk, the author Elif Shafak discusses the ways in which fiction can transcend the boundaries of identity politics.
+In this powerful talk, the author Elif Shafak discusses the ways in which fiction can transcend the restrictions of culturally-boundaried identity.
 She talks about the importance of working against the impulse of forcing authors into boxes of writing semi-biographical fiction and, therefore, against the traditional adage “write what you know.”
 Shafak suggests that exploring the boundaries of imagination and writing what we ‘feel’ is a far better approach.
 Although I don’t necessarily agree with all of her viewpoints and see authors writing “what they know” as vital to shifting stereotypes and the “single stories” mentioned by Chimamanda Ngozi Adichie, Shafak’s perspective is an important one.
 She emphasises that no author should be constrained to writing simple depictions of their own biography and points to the hypocrisy exhibited in expectations of ‘multicultural’ authors versus the creative exploration afforded to western writers.

 4. My year reading a book from every country in the world – Ann Morgan (12 mins)